 Provide a line-item budget and budget narrative justification regarding the school's rate for Personnel, Prevention, Early Intervention and Treatment activities.
 Attachment F is the budget justification and budget narrative form.
 This form does not count towards the page limit.
-Complete a budget for FY23 and for FY24 (20 points).
+Complete a ten (10) month budget.
+(20 points).